 Baby-Led Weaning Recipes

 These 45 recipes are perfect foods for baby-led weaning.
-They are easy to make, nutritious, delicious and most importantly they are all easy for your baby to pick up and eat themselves.
-All are great for babies 9 months and up.
+They are easy to make, nutritious, delicious, and most importantly, they are all easy for your baby to pick up and eat themselves.
+All are great for babies 9 months and up, just make sure to cut them into age-appropriate sizes.

 Breakfast